A Will ensures the people you care about are looked after. Leaving a gift to St Luke's is an extra way to care.

-Having a will is the only way to ensure your family, friends, and the charities you care about are provided for in the way you want.
-A huge amount of our work caring for local people with incurable illnesses such as cancer and heart failure is made possible by people leaving a gift to us in their will.
+Having a Will is the only way to ensure your family, friends, and the charities you care about are provided for in the way you want.
+A huge amount of our work caring for local people at the end of their lives and giving them the best quality of life is made possible by people leaving a gift to us in their Will.

-Gifts in wills allow us to continue to be here for people when they need it most, helping them and their families come to terms with their illness and live as fulfilling a life as possible.
+Gifts in Wills allow us to ensure that people at the end of their life get the complete care they need in the place of their choice.
 It enables us to expand our care and plan to be here to look after future generations.

 Your family and friends should come first when writing a will.
 Once you are happy that they are taken care of, if you choose to leave a gift, of any size, to St Luke's we will be profoundly grateful.